madhavpnair/CP-DSA/DesignTwitter.md

-# LeetCode 355 — Design Twitter
+# LeetCode 355 — Design Twitter (Unoptimized or naive approach)

 We are asked to implement four methods in the `Twitter` class<br>